The Settlement Exhibition: The exhibition

-'The Settlement Exhibition Reykjavík 871±2' focuses on archaeological finds from the earliest period of habitation at Reykjavík, and scholarly research on them.
-A well-preserved Viking-Age hall was unearthed here, along with fragments of wall structures which are some of the oldest signs of human habitation in Iceland.
+'The Settlement Exhibition Reykjavík 871±2' focuses on archaeological finds from the earliest period of habitation in Reykjavík and on scholarly research into them.
+A well-preserved Viking-Age hall was unearthed here, along with fragments of wall structures, some of the oldest evidence of human habitation in Iceland.
 These archaeological relics are important in themselves, but what made the find so remarkable, and led to the conservation and display of the site, is that the structures were found at the very place where, according to written sources, the first settler in Iceland made his home.

 These sources, Íslendingabók (the Book of Icelanders) and Landnámabók (the Book of Settlements), were written down in the 12th century, some time after the events they describe; there is a consensus among scholars that the Book of Icelanders is more reliable as a source on the settlement.
-Many of the Sagas of Icelanders, written down in the 13th-14th centuries, also recount events from the Settlement Age, but these are today deemed to be largely fictional, although their value is recognised as evidence of the society and circumstances of their writers, and their conceptions of the Settlement Age.
+Many of the Sagas of Icelanders, written down in the 13th-14th centuries, also recount events from the Settlement Age.
+Still, these are today deemed largely fictional, though their value is recognized as evidence of the society and circumstances of their writers, and of their conceptions of the Settlement Age.

-From these writings, a myth evolved of the dawn of Icelandic history, which played a major role in the Icelanders' campaign for independence in the 19th century, and has retained its iconic value for the nation ever since.
+From these writings, a myth evolved about the dawn of Icelandic history, which played a major role in Icelanders' campaign for independence in the 19th century and has retained its iconic value for the nation ever since.

-Archaeological research on man-made structures and other relics from the early years of Icelandic history is of a different nature.
-Archaeology aims to examine the object of study, analyse it by all available means, and glean from it as much as possible about the society and individuals who left the relics.
-Archaeological methods have progressed enormously in the century since such research commenced in Iceland.
-Today's archaeologists apply a variety of hi-tech scientific approaches, in order to uncover the secrets of the smallest traces found.
-Their methods are not unlike the techniques of forensic scientists, familiar to us from TV and film, where traces invisible to the naked eye can yield vital evidence of past events.
+Archaeological research on structures and other relics from the early years of Icelandic history is of a different nature.
+Archaeology aims to examine the object of study, analyze it by all available means, and glean as much as possible from it about the society and individuals who left the relics.
+Archaeological methods have advanced enormously over the past century since such research began in Iceland.
+Today's archaeologists apply a variety of high-tech scientific approaches to uncover the secrets of the smallest traces found.
+Their methods are not unlike those of forensic scientists, familiar to us from TV and film, who can extract vital evidence of past events from traces invisible to the naked eye.